Cyntoia Brown In 2017: ‘Snopes’ Yet To Tackle Documentary Turned Into A Viral Instagram Hashtag [Video]

-Cyntoia Brown is going viral on Instagram in 2017, however, Brown’s problems began many years prior.
+Cyntoia Brown is going viral on Instagram in 2017.
+However, Brown’s problems began many years prior.
 As seen in the attached documentary about Cyntoia, Brown told a judge that she was born on January 29, 1988.
 Brown was 16 years of age in 2004, when the documentary footage opens.
 Therefore, Brown is now nearly 30 years of age.
 However, Brown’s documentary, titled Me Facing Life: Cyntoia’s Story, is now going viral.

 As reported by Essence, Cyntoia looks all of her mere 16 years of age in the documentary, wherein Brown appears in court with two ponytails on either side of her head, drawn into tight braids.
 Brown went to prison for shooting and killing 43-year-old Johnny Mitchell Allen, a man who reportedly agreed to pay $150 for sex with the teen.